-Essentially a straw harvest festival, Pawl Kut is all about celebrating nature.
-The word Pawl means ‘Straw’ thus, the very name of this festival translates into a straw harvest festival.
-It is typically celebrated for a period of two days.
+Essentially a straw harvest festival of 3 days, Pawl Kut is all about celebrating nature.
+The word Pawl means Straw thus, the very name of it suggests to be a festival dedicated to straw harvesting.

-There is even a story behind the celebration of Pawl Kut festival in India.
-According to the story, it is believed that there was a great famine around 1450 AD which continued for a period of three years till 1700 AD.
-And in those three years, there was no major crop production which led to extreme poverty.
-It was only until the fourth year that there was a bumper crop production courtesy a good rainfall which changed the entire scenario for one and all.
+There is even a story behind the celebration of the Pawl Kut festival in India.
+According to the story, it is believed that there was a great famine around 1450 AD which continued for three centuries till 1700 AD.
+And in those three hundred years, there was no major crop production which led to extreme poverty.
+But soon after that, there was a bumper crop production courtesy a good rainfall which changed the entire scenario for one and all.

 People took it as a sign of omen and blessing of Rain God and started celebrating Pawl Kut as a thanksgiving festival.
-Since then the local people started celebrating the festival in honour of the deities who had acknowledged their requests and showered them with rainfall when they needed it the most.
+Since then the local people started celebrating it in honour of the deities who acknowledged their requests and showered them with rainfall when they needed it the most.

 Aizawl, Mizoram is quite an interesting travel getaway to explore.
-From Delhi, Mumbai, Kolkata and Bengaluru you will need to cover an approximate distance of around 2,360 km, 3,198 km, 1,472 km, and 3,337 km respectively.
+From Delhi, Mumbai, Kolkata and Bengaluru you will need to cover an approximate distance of around 2,360, 3,198, 1,472, and 3,337 respectively.
 You can reach here via the following routes.

-After you deboard at the Silchar Railway Station, you would need to cover the remaining distance via some means of public transportation like a cab or a bus to reach your respective destination.
+After you deboard at the Silchar Railway Station, you would require to cover the remaining distance via some means of public transportation like a cab or a bus to reach your respective destination.